fempar/fempar/README.md

 $ sudo apt-get install gfortran-8
 $ sudo apt-get install g++-8
 ```
-If you do not currently use or do not plan to install the modules environment (see https://gitlab.com/fempar/fempar/wikis/how%20to%20setup%20modules%20environment for details),
+If you do not currently use or do not plan to install the modules environment,
 then one can use this compiler version when configuring FEMPAR as:

 ```